TheCollinCashio/Rib-Server/README.md

 **exposeFunction: Function**

 Expose a server-side function that can be called from the rib-client instance.
+If argTypes is an tagged on to the function, functionName.argTypes = [], then this function's arguments will be validated before execution of the function.

 **exposeFunctions: Function**

 Expose an array of server-side functions that can be called with a rib-client instance.
+If argTypes is an tagged on to a function, functionName.argTypes = [], then that function's arguments will be validated before execution of the function.

 **concealFunction: Function**